 Trinity, Gannow, Queensgate and Daneshouse & Stoneyholme 2019-2024

-On the 20th June 2019 the Secretary of State confirmed the Trinity, Gannow, Queensgate and Daneshouse and Stoneyholme designations which will come into force on 1st November 2019.
-The reasons for implementing the designations are detailed in the Statement of Case (see "Downloads").
+On 20th June 2019 the Secretary of State confirmed the Trinity, Gannow, Queensgate and Daneshouse and Stoneyholme designations which came into force on 1st November 2019.
+The reasons for implementing the designations are detailed in the Statement of Case.

-Proactive inspections in the proposed Daneshouse and Stoneyholme selective licensing area have shown that a significant number of privately rented properties are in poor condition and a high percentage of the properties have category 1 hazards, inadequate smoke detection and the absence of a Gas Safety Certificate.
+Proactive inspections in the Daneshouse and Stoneyholme selective licensing area had also shown that a significant number of privately rented properties were in poor condition and a high percentage of the properties had category 1 hazards, inadequate smoke detection and the absence of a Gas Safety Certificate.
 The council felt it was appropriate to introduce selective licensing here in addition to the other three areas, to work towards improving property condition.

-On the 15th July 2016 the Secretary of State confirmed the Burnley Wood with Healey Wood, Leyland Road area and Ingham and Lawrence area designations which came into force on 15th November 2016.
-The reasons for implementing the designations, and the changes to the previous boundaries are detailed in the Statement of Case (see "Downloads").
+On 21st April 2022 the Secretary of State confirmed the Burnley Wood with Healey Wood and Leyland Road area designations, which will come into force on 21st July 2022.
+The reasons for implementing the designations, and the changes to the previous boundaries are detailed in the Statement of Case.

 Pockets of significantly high numbers of private rented properties are exacerbating the problem of low demand through poor property management and poor housing conditions.
-Selective licensing will help to address the problems associated with low demand by compelling those landlords that are not operating to minimum required standards to improve the management practices and the condition of their properties.
+Selective licensing helps to address the problems associated with low demand by compelling landlords who are not operating to minimum required standards to improve the management practices and the condition of their properties.
 This will improve the housing offer which in turn will help improve the unpopular perspective that residents have of these neighbourhoods.

 The continued introduction of selective licensing areas in Burnley is key to the Council’s strategy to tackle low demand, improve the quality of homes within the borough and create a balanced housing market to support social and economic improvements.